 Yes.
-The Appellate Clerk’s Office will call you on Friday morning before 12:30 when the decision is issued publicly.
+The Appellate Clerk’s Office will call you on Friday morning before the decision is issued publicly.
 You will also receive a copy in the mail.
 Make sure the Clerk’s Office has your current telephone number and mailing address.

 The Appellate Clerk’s Office offers an appellate slip opinion notification service: the ak-slip-opinions listserv.
 Each week subscribers receive a message providing a list of the appellate court opinions and MOJs that week.
 The message includes the case type and a link to the PDF version of the document posted on the court’s website.
 You can sign up for this free notification service by simply entering your email address, selecting "Join" and clicking "Submit Request."

 The Supreme Court’s decision is the end of the case because it is the highest court in Alaska.

 In very limited situations, you may petition for rehearing with the Supreme Court under Appellate Rule 506 .
 The Court rarely grants a petition for rehearing.
 It will deny your petition if you just reargue the same issues again and if the Court already considered fully the issues.

 In extremely rare situations, you may be able to appeal from the Alaska Supreme Court to the United States Supreme Court.
 To understand if this is possible, you should speak to an attorney.